Franks Report (1957): Appeals from tribunal decisions

 Appeal in the first instance should be to an appellate tribunal, but never to a minister unless the First Instance tribunal is highly competent.
 Common law remedies of Certiorari (direction to send records), mandamus (mandatory order) and writ of prohibition (abstain a court where it lacks competence) should never be restricted.
 Also the report recommended that a Councils of Tribunals be formed to perform their respective role as envisaged in the report.

 Achievements

-Most of the recommendations were implemented by the Tribunals and Inquiries Act 1958 and Tribunals and Inquiries Act 1992; others were implemented by administrative practice.
+Most of the recommendations were implemented by the Tribunals and Inquiries Act 1958 (6 & 7 Eliz.
+2. c.
+66) and Tribunals and Inquiries Act 1992 (c.
+53); others were implemented by administrative practice.

 Working and number council of tribunal was mentioned in the schedules, with their function being advisory, but they could make recommendations on any matter and had to be consulted before any rule was enacted.

 Right to give reasons was added, but it had to be asked for before or during the decision, and judicial review restricted the right in a few instances.
 List of tribunals could be stopped by ministerial power.

 The report’s recommendations were not followed where appeals to the High Court (Court of Session in Scotland) were only permitted based on law and the procedure to appoint chairman and members.